Share

 • Removal of bilirubin

-The technology is designed to adsorb bilirubin and other hydrophobic metabolites from whole blood contributing to the reduction of bile pigments in extracorporeal liver support therapies.
+The technology is designed to adsorb bilirubin and other hydrophobic metabolites from whole blood, supporting extracorporeal liver-support therapy.

 • Myoglobin imbalance

-A major breakdown of skeletal muscle triggered by various factors like e.g. trauma, called rhabdomyolysis, leads to excessive release of the muscle protein myoglobin.
-This carries the risk of acute kidney injury.
+A major breakdown of skeletal muscle (rhabdomyolysis) leads to excessive release of the muscle protein myoglobin, which carries the risk of acute kidney injury.

 • Reduction of the myoglobin level

-The bead technology is designed for the reduction of myoglobin, aiming to support renal function.
+The bead technology is designed for the reduction of myoglobin to support renal replacement therapy.

 • Imbalance caused by antithrombotic agents in the context of surgery

-Antithrombotic medications can be essential in the management of patients with cardiovascular disease.
-They act by inhibiting platelet function or by blocking specific coagulation factors.
-The widespread use of these drugs can present a serious bleeding risk for patients requiring urgent surgical or interventional procedures, especially when there is insufficient time for the natural elimination of the active agents.
+Antithrombotic medications are essential in the management of cardiovascular disease.
+However, their use can pose a bleeding risk for patients requiring urgent surgical or interventional procedures, particularly when insufficient time is available for natural elimination.

-Intraoperative use of our bead technology is intended for the adsorptive removal of selected antithrombotic agents during cardiopulmonary bypass, aiming to support hemostatic control.
+Intraoperative use of our bead technology is intended for the adsorptive removal of selected antithrombotic agents during cardiopulmonary bypass, intended to assist in restoring hemostatic balance.

 Additional Information